 Jeana is a great resource for all of your questions, needs, and any pregnancy advice.
+She has four children and two of them were by VBAC.
 She enjoys helping moms meet their natural birth and pregnancy goals.

 Visit the Birth Center today to meet Jeana and see how she can help you with your natural birth and well woman care.